deliveredtechnologies/terraform-maven/README.md

   * By default the [deploy goal](#tfdeploy) deploys a zip artifact packaged by the [package goal](#tfpackage) to a Maven repo along with the POM of the current Maven Terraform project.
 But if you want to point to a differnt POM or a different artifact for deployment, it can do that too.
 Easy peasy.
+* Terraform support for Java testing frameworks
+  * The tf-cmd-api artifact provides Java support for Terraform, which can be used to easily integrate mature Java testing frameworks, like Spock or JUnit.
+One example of this is the [[tf-s3 example in this repo]](examples/tf-s3).
 * Simple Integration with CI Tools
   * Get rid of hundreds of lines of untested code in your CI tool and replace it with tested build lifecycle management using Maven!
 Most CI tools either have Maven included or have a Maven plugin available.
 Less Terraform build logic